The HistoryAccess.com Interviews:

 I was six years old during the Blitz.
 I became ill.
 Something the matter with my legs.
 It was probably nerves, to do with bombing; I saw dead bodies and all that.
 My parents, both being very musical, sent me to a dancing school with my sister Yvonne to strengthen my legs.
 A very cheap dancing school.
 Maybe 50 cents a lesson.
 My sister was a very good dancer.
 I wasn’t, but I knew immediately that I wanted to be an actress.
 So, they scraped and scraped, and I went to a theater school.
 In London.
 We moved a lot but we always lived in London.

-Q. I would say Rose and Hudson are the two most popular characters.
+Q. My feeling is, Rose and Hudson are the two most popular characters in the show.
 Is that your sense of it?

 A. Yes, I think so.